 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Lay Person Cpr On Newborns
+Lay Person CPR On Newborns

 WHAT YOU NEED TO KNOW:

-If you find a newborn who is not breathing normally:
+What to do if you find a newborn who is not breathing normally:

-How to give CPR to a newborn:
+How to give chest compressions:

 Chest compressions press the heart between the spine and sternum (breastbone).
 This forces blood out of the heart and to the newborn's brain and body.